Ministry of Supply created the ultimate men’s dress shirt—and then made it carbon-neutral

 “One of the things that we’ve learned while integrating new materials and creating a clean aesthetic is to engineer performance to look familiar: to give it a soft hand feel, don’t allow any wrinkles, and look and feel much like no-stretch cotton—just with added attributes that no-stretch cotton could ever have,” says Amarasiriwardena.

-Changing the fabric allowed Ministry of Supply to decrease the shirt’s carbon footprint by 59 percent.
+Changing to recycled polyester allowed Ministry of Supply to decrease the carbon footprint of the shirt’s material by 59 percent.
 But the brand did more than just switch up material: it also rethought how it gets shirts to customers and switched out its traditional method of shipping things via air to shipping them by sea instead.
 That requires more advance planning by the company, but the benefits were too great to ignore.
 Ministry of Supply then makes up for the Aero Zero dress shirt’s remaining carbon footprint by purchasing offsets.

 Amarasiriwardena says he’s planning carbon-neutral makeovers for more of Ministry of Supply’s core products (including the Apollo dress shirt) in the coming months.
 Once there are other items in the company’s collection that have made the switch to recycled, low-carbon fabrics, the brand will be able to use clothing scraps from the manufacturing process to create new garments—thanks to the recycled polyester’s ability to be remelted and re-spun into new fabric.